How to Become an Auto Body Repair Technician

 How to Become an Auto Body Repair Technician (5 Steps)

-Training to become an auto body repair technician usually takes 1–2 years, combining hands-on experience with technical instruction.
+Training to become an auto body repair technician typically takes 6 months to 2 years, combining hands-on experience with technical instruction.

 1. Earn a High School Diploma or GED